PubInv/PubInv/ideas/Project #59: Greenwood Vessel Stove.md

 All of thise may seem like a ridiculous amount of sophistication for burning rotten wood; but I see it as a simple evolution of wood-burning technology.
 This system allow nearly the worst fuel to be used by people who have no ability to obtain better fuel.
 It produces the lowest possible carbon footprint.
 An initial cost estimate would be USD$5000 for such a system.
-However, like most things electronic, that cost could be radically reduced by engineering.
+However, like most things electronic, that cost could be radically reduced by engineering; a mass production price might be USD$500.

 ## Initial  Experiments